 The official currency of Greece is the Euro.

 Tipping is a contentious issue.
-It is not customary to tip in Europe and the system is very different to say, the USA, but tips are always appreciated of course and if you feel your tour guide, driver or restaurant waiter did a great job then 10% is a fairly common tip.
+It is not customary to tip in Europe, and the system is very different from, say, the USA, but tips are always appreciated, of course, and if you feel your tour guide, driver,r or restaurant waiter did a great job, then 10% is a fairly common tip.

 Again, check the official Government website for more information.